In C. African Republic, UN contractors bribed to aid Muslims

 "The issue causes security problems along already strained supply routes and feeds into the public perception that we are slanted in favor of the Muslim population," the official said.

-ECOLOG officials did not respond to repeated requests for comment.
+Pierre Die Chachay, a spokesman for ECOLOG, declined to immediately comment when reached by the AP.
 The company, which describes itself as a "leading provider of supply chain, construction, technology, facility management and environmental services," has a $53 million logistics contract with the U.N. peacekeeping mission.

 The recent violence has its roots in 2013, when Muslim militias called the Seleka violently took power in Central African Republic.
 Largely Christian fighters known as the anti-Balaka took up arms to fight back.
 The conflict left thousands of people dead and more than a million displaced inside and outside the country.